acger/predmachlearn-034-project/README.md

-# predmachlearn-034-project
+# Course Project Practical Machine Learning (predmachlearn-034)
-Course Project for the course Practical Machine Learning on Coursera
+The goal of this project is to analyze the data of fitness trackers and build a model for prediction of the users activity.